RobolinkInc/doc-v2/docs/zumi/blockly/Junior/03-Screen/07-blinking.md

 ##### Description

-Displays a face with blinking eyes on Zumi's screen
+Displays Zumi's blinking eye animation on the screen.

 ##### Parameters